Tuesday, February 28, 2023

 I'm doing this seminar while I'm walking around town.
 In bits and pieces.
 Specifically, in little video segments, that I can then upload to various of the social media platforms.
 Since TikTok seems to be very popular right now, I'm including TikTok, and it's TikTok that seems to be the limiting factor.
 TikTok has a ten minute maximum limit for video clips, so I'm keeping the individual video clips under ten minutes.
 So, there are going to be hundreds of such clips, in order to cover the full forty hours of the material in the seminar.
 I figure it will take at least a year, and possibly two, to get the whole seminar done this way, but, once it's up, then all of you lot can use it, in any way you like, forever.
 Or, at least until social media, as an activity and as various companies, falls out of favor, and these various systems go by the board.
 Anyway, this seminar will be available for a while.

-(As of 20240108, all of the introduction [CISSP 0.xx], the security management domain [CISSP 1.xx] , and the access control domain [CISSP 2.xx, security architecture [CISSP 3.xx], applications security [CISSP 4.xx], and cryptology [CISSP 5.xx] are complete.
-I am starting into physical security [CISSP 6.xx].)
+(OK, it's all done.
+As of 20241016, all of the seminar materials: the introduction [CISSP 0.xx], security management [CISSP 1.xx] , access control [CISSP 2.xx, security architecture [CISSP 3.xx], applications security [CISSP 4.xx], cryptology [CISSP 5.xx], physical security [CISSP 6.xx], BCP [CISSP 7.xx], Telecommunications and networking [CISSP 8.xx], operations security [CISSP 9.xx], and law, investigations, and ethics [CISSP 10.xx]; are recorded and posted.)

 Of course, I expect a number of people will simply follow along on the video clips, and do their preparation that way.
 However, I hope that some of you will take the opportunity to form study groups, watch the video clips together, and discuss them.
 Study groups, formed and operating over a period of time, allow you to prepare much better for the exam, and to bounce ideas off each other in order to more fully understand the principles of security, and form the appropriate attitudes to the security profession, which is really what the examination is trying to assess in any case.